Tuition, Travel & Other Costs

 Students read 8 to 10 books each semester.
 Costs vary, perhaps $150-$200.
 And mentors may opt to work by postal mail instead of electronically, so students may need to budget for postage and paper.

 Tuition, housing, and other expenses may be covered by federal student loans.

 Federal loans for graduate school are available to most U. S. citizens and eligible non-citizens unless they have defaulted on previous student loans or have reached the lifetime limit (see www.fafsa.gov).
 Students in the Spalding low residency MFA program are full-time graduate students and are usually eligible to borrow up to $20,500 per year.

 Learn more about how to apply for federal aid.

 For second-, third-, and fourth-semester students, assistantships are available for tuition remission of about $600-$1,800 per semester.
-Assistantships may involve working on social media/marketing for the MFA program, assisting in the MFA office, or serving as student editor for The Louisville Review.
-Students do not have to live in Louisville to apply.
+Assistantships may involve working on social media, assisting in the MFA office, or serving as student editor for The Louisville Review.
+Students can complete most assistantships from home.

 In 2016, we awarded 30 assistantships totaling $31,040.